puppetlabs/puppet-docs/source/guides/rest_api.markdown

     curl --cert /etc/puppet/ssl/certs/mymachine.pem --key /etc/puppet/ssl/private_keys/mymachine.pem --cacert /etc/puppet/ssl/ca/ca_crt.pem -H 'Accept: yaml' https://puppetmaster:8140/production/catalog/mymachine

-Most of this command is just setting the appropriate ssl certificates, which will be different depending on where your ssldir is and your node name.
+Most of this command consists of pointing curl to the appropriate SSL certificates, which will be different depending on your ssldir location and your node's certname.
-For simplicity, lets look at this command without the certificate related options, which I'll assume you're either passing in as above or changing the [security policy](./security.html) so that you don't need to be authenticated.
+For simplicity and brevity, future invocations of curl will be provided in insecure mode, which is specified with the `-k` or `--insecure` flag.
-If you are changing the security policy curl will want a -k or `--insecure` option to connect to an https address without certificates.
+Insecure connections can be enabled for one or more nodes in the [`rest_authconfig`][authconf] file.
+The above curl invocation without certificates would be as follows:

     curl --insecure -H 'Accept: yaml' https://puppetmaster:8140/production/catalog/mymachine